Dstray/RPRobot/video/README.md

 **init_read_io**
 Allocate buffers using _malloc_.
 * parameters
   * buf_size: size of each buffer in bytes.
+  * n_bufs: number of buffers for use.

 **init_mmap_io**
 Initialize Memory Mapping I/O: